 An AI system works by constantly learning.
 The challenge arises when there are unexpected events.
 In such a scenario, it becomes difficult to collate the data and train the system.

 AI systems are trained and tested by humans and hence are vulnerable to human bias.
-Therefore, AI testing needs to test the system for human bias and eliminate it.
+Therefore, AI driven testing needs to test the system for human bias and eliminate it.

 In an AI system, a single defect gets intensified to a large extent, making it difficult to identify the specific problem.